b00tc4mp/isdi-bootcamp-202405/staff/nerina-castillo/project/doc/README.md

 The application offers a platform for different user profiles to interact, collaborate, and stay informed about musical events through:

+- A main section where all followed users are listed and where you can create, modify, and delete your own posts, as well as react to, save, and comment on others' posts.

 - An interactive calendar where events can be viewed, created, modified, and deleted.

 - A search tool to find events by date, geolocation, band, or music genre.